I Dare To Dongxichong

 January 07, 2022

-My second time to Dongxichong had both the international and local teachers appointing me as their tour guide.
+On my second time to Dongxichong had both the international and local teachers appointed me as their tour guide.
 This time I’m geared up with my green hiking overalls plus 5L of water and enough snacks for 10 people.
 Also, I brought 4 power banks because you’ll never know who will be the first to run out of juice during the hike.
 That alone earned me the nickname “Explorer Andrew”.

 Luckily, the sun was shining bright on us and the beautiful coastline.
-At the beginning, our only obstacle is scanning the QR code to prove we’re COVID-negative.
+In the beginning, our only obstacle was scanning the QR code to prove we were COVID-negative.
 Since the QR code isn’t compatible with non-Mainland Chinese ID, we got one of the local teachers to register the whole group to press forward.
 QR code have popped up everywhere, as it has become one of the main defense mechanisms to track the virus.

 Near the end, it’s just me with the rest of the international teachers drinking overpriced beverages like a bottle of Pocari Sweat for 8 RMB instead of 5 RMB.
 Where did the rest of the local teachers go?
 We waited for at least half an hour wondering if they’re going to be okay or if someone had a medical emergency.